IBM-Watson/design-guide/language/ui-patterns/01-documentation/animation/index.md

 );
 ```

 In order to use any of these animations in a product, we have implemented an animate Sass mixin.
 To include animation with an element, use the following syntax: `@include animate(<animation name>, <duration>, <timing function>)`.
-We have included defaults for duration (2s) and timing function (ease-in), in case you do not specify your own.
+We have included defaults for the duration (2s) and timing function (ease-in), in case you do not specify your own.

 For example, you can implement `@include animate('fade-in');` or `@include animate(fade-in, 3s, snap-in);`.